Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 ## Calibrating the Encoder

-For more details on this please see the section on [calibrating the magnetic encoder](/User_manual/Tuning/Duet_3_1HCL_tuning#calibrating-magnetic-encoders) on the closed loop tuning page, its written for the magnetic encoder on the 1HCL but the same theory applies.
+For more details on this please see the section on [calibrating the magnetic encoder](/User_manual/Tuning/Duet_3_1HCL_tuning#calibrating-magnetic-encoders) on the closed loop tuning page, it's written for the magnetic encoder on the 1HCL but the same theory applies.

 The calibration procedure measures magnet offsets and attempts to corrects for this in software.
-Since the magnet's position is not affected by cycling the printer's power, this data is stored in non-volatile storage such that it only has to be run once. if course, if you change or remove and reattach the M23CL internal control board, you must re-run this tuning move.
+Since the magnet's position is not affected by cycling the printer's power, this data is stored in non-volatile storage such that it only has to be run once.
+Of course, if you change or remove and reattach the M23CL internal control board, you must re-run this tuning move.

 ### Running the calibration procedure